 - with the Ruby Clean

 How to clean your menstrual cup

 What to put /not put on your cup

 How To Clean Your Menstrual Cup In Every Situation

 How to clean a Ruby Cup between removal and insertion

-Always start with clean hands.
+Always wash your hands thoroughly with soap and water before handling your cup.
 Avoid fragranced soaps that may alter the pH of your vagina.

 While you're using your Ruby Cup, simply rinse it with water each time you empty it, before using it again.
 While on your period, there is no need to disinfect your cup between uses.

 If you don't have access to a sink then use bottled water, or wipe your cup clean with a tissue.